UmmItC/Dotfiles/README.md

 | `ALT_L + TAB`     | Switch Windows             |
 | `ALT_L + P`       | Launch Color Picker        |
 | `ALT_L + O`       | Launch Zoomer              |

-### Contribution Guidelines

-Always welcome both issues and pull requests!
-When submitting a pull request (PR), please adhere to the Conventional Commits specification.
-Avoid using vague commit messages such as `update` or `some update`.